Pilot Licences

 2.5.2 The syllabus for the GFT is given in Part 3 Appendix D of CAD 54.

-2.5.3 The holder of a foreign professional pilot's licence seeking a Hong Kong licence will normally be exempt from all sections of the GFT.
+2.5.3 The holder of a professional pilot's licence issued by an ICAO Contracting State seeking a Hong Kong licence will normally be exempt from all sections of the GFT.

 Aircraft Rating (AR) Flight Test